 So once your website is built, do some reading, and understand the importance of link building for SEO.

-I'm Professional SEO Specialist with over 7 years industry experience, White Hat SEO techniques, SMM, SEM, Web Traffic, High Authority Backlinks/building expert.
+I'm Professional SEO Specialist, Team Leader of RegentSEO, a Trusted SEO Agency with over 7 years industry experience.
 I understand what it takes to get your website #1.
 Feel free to contact me with any questions you may have!
+Let me help you build and strengthen your online presence.
 More About Me...